Give the perfect gift this season - gift cards! Starting at just $25!

 Embarking on a solo career, Morrissey released Viva Hate six months after his departure from The Smiths.
 The album partially spoke of his feelings about the breakup of The Smiths.
 It was a hit, debuting at number one.
 Morrissey next released Kill Uncle in March 1991.
 However, due to the drastic change in style of the album as compared to past Morrissey works, it did not fare as well, reaching number eight.
 His third studio album, Your Arsenal, also struggled to reach the same success as his first album, though it did better than Kill Uncle.
 According to All Music Guide, the album may have failed to chart higher due to the misinterpretation of some lyrics as sympathetic to the British Nationalist Front, a white nationalist political party, as well as anti-Americanism.
 Nevertheless, the album did have an impact on some other artists such as David Bowie, who did a cover of "I Know It's Gonna Happen Someday" and Reel Big Fish, who did a cover of "We Hate It When Our Friends Become Successful."

 Morrissey finally had another number one hit with 1994's Vauxhall and I. The title of the album refers to the Vauxhall area of London.
 Fueled by the loss of friends Mick Ronson, Tim Broad, and Nigel Thomas, and mixing guitar rock, acoustic ballads, and classic rock, it is a significantly different work than other Morrissey albums.
 Yet it didn't suffer the lyrical downfalls of Kill Uncle, which helped the album become more successful than the first time Morrissey experimented with different sounds.
 That success didn't last, however.
-The next two albums, Southpaw Grammar and Maladjusted, were two more departures from classic Morrissey that fans didn't find appealing, though Southpaw did reach number four on the UK charts.
+The next two albums, Southpaw Grammar and Maladjusted, were two more departures from classic Morrissey that didn't find much commercial success, though Southpaw did reach number four on the UK charts.